Select Page

 25-Year Service and 25-Year Retirement Awards

-The 25-Year Service and 25-Year Retirement Awards were established by the Legislature to recognize state employees who have completed 25-years or more of state service.
+The 25-Year Service and 25-Year Retirement Awards were established by the California Legislature to recognize state employees who have completed 25-years or more of state service.
+State agencies/departments may purchase mementos for eligible employees directly from the State Price Schedule service provider, MTM Recognition.
+There are two categories of awards:

 25-Year Service Award